top of page

 Pauvre lune perplexe

-elle a fait une moue
+Elle a fait une moue

 Elle ne pouvait savoir que

-nous deux
+nous deux tombions amoureux

-Le monde satané entier semblait renversé.
+Le maudit monde entier semblait à l’envers

-C'était une affaire tant romantique
+C’était une affaire toute romantique

-et alors que nous nous embrassions
+et alors que nous nous embrasions

 et disaient bonne nuit

-un rossignol a chanté dans Berkeley Square.
+Un rossignol a chanté dans Berkeley Square.

 Lorsque l’aube brumeuse s’est levée